 Any questions about billing and refunds for cancelled classes can be answered by our office staff during normal business hours.
 Call 206-623-1560 or drop an email.

-A one-time, non-refundable registration fee of $45 is required for all students enrolling in their first five- or ten-week course at SVC, or $100 if enrolling in a certificate program.
+A one-time, non-refundable registration fee of $45 is required for all students enrolling in their first five- or ten-week course at SVC.
+The registration fee for certification programs is $100.